-The majority of our revenue and billings during the three months ended September 30, 2022 and 2023 were derived from sales of advertising via the Cardlytics platform.
+The majority of our revenue and billings during the three months ended March 31, 2022 and 2023 were derived from sales of advertising via the Cardlytics platform.
 Our operating results could suffer due to:

-- lack of continued participation by FI partners in our network or our failure to attract new FI partners; - any decline in demand for the Cardlytics platform by marketers or their agencies; - failure by our FI partners to increase engagement with our solutions within their customer bases, adopt our new technology and products, improve their customers' user experience, increase customer awareness, leverage additional customer outreach channels like email or otherwise promote our incentive programs on their websites and mobile applications, including by making the programs difficult to access or otherwise diminishing their prominence; - our failure to offer compelling incentives to our FI partners' customers; - FI partners may elect to use their Partner Share to fund their Consumer Incentives; - the introduction by competitors of products and technologies that serve as a replacement or substitute for, or represent an improvement over, the Cardlytics platform, or an FI partner's decision to implement any existing or future product or technology of a competitor alongside, or in lieu, of the Cardlytics platform;

-- FI partners developing, or acquiring, their own technology to support purchase intelligence marketing or other incentive programs; - · technological innovations or new standards that the Cardlytics platform does not address; and - sensitivity to current or future prices offered by us or competing solutions.
+- lack of continued participation by FI partners in our network or our failure to attract new FI partners; - any decline in demand for the Cardlytics platform by marketers or their agencies; - failure by our FI partners to increase engagement with our solutions within their customer bases, improve their customers' user experience, increase customer awareness, leverage additional customer outreach channels like email or otherwise promote our incentive programs on their websites and mobile applications, including by making the programs difficult to access or otherwise diminishing their prominence; - our failure to offer compelling incentives to our FI partners' customers; - FI partners may elect to use their Partner Share to fund their Consumer Incentives; - the introduction by competitors of products and technologies that serve as a replacement or substitute for, or represent an improvement over, the Cardlytics platform, or an FI partner's decision to implement any existing or future product or technology of a competitor alongside, or in lieu, of the Cardlytics platform; - FI partners developing, or acquiring, their own technology to support purchase intelligence marketing or other incentive programs; - technological innovations or new standards that the Cardlytics platform does not address; and - sensitivity to current or future prices offered by us or competing solutions.

-In addition, we are often required to pay Consumer Incentives before we receive payment from the applicable marketer.
-Accordingly, if we encounter any significant failure to ultimately collect payment, our business, financial condition and operating results could be adversely affected.
+In addition, in the majority of instances we would be required to pay Consumer Incentives associated with the Cardlytics platform marketing campaigns even if the amount of such Consumer Incentives exceeded the amount of billings that we are paid by the applicable marketer.
+Further, we are often required to pay such Consumer Incentives before we receive payment from the applicable marketer.
+Accordingly, if the amount of Consumer Incentives that we are required to pay materially exceeds the billings that we receive or we encounter any significant failure to ultimately collect payment, our business, financial condition and operating results could be adversely affected.